zth/rescript-relay/example/README.md

-# ReasonRelay example
+# RescriptRelay example

-This is an example of how most concepts in ReasonRelay work.
+This is an example of how most concepts in RescriptRelay work.
 You can run it by doing the following:

 ### Run server